tips on safely interacting with police during stops

 Knowing your duties, rights, and law enforcement objectives can help you safely navigate an encounter with law enforcement.
 Below is a brief discussion of things to consider if the police stop you.

-step 1: know your dutiespolice
+step 1: know your duties

 Identify Yourself